In Search Of Indonesians Best Specialty Coffees

 But sadly those small scale farmer only were processing the Luwak Coffee they collected to have an extra income.
 The harvest of their own plantations was brought to the washing station, which is owned by the cooperative.

 When he asked for further details he was promised that he would get them.
-But after he had left Sumatera, he afresh requested the information but wasn’t given anything.
+After he had left Sumatera, he again requested the information but wasn’t given anything.

 IT WAS A STRUGGLE EVEN TO MEET A SINGLE FARMER!